developer-zebra/developer-zebra-site/src/stagenow/5-0/trustedstaging/index.md

 ## Create a Trusted Certificate

 This section describes how to generate a trusted certificate (`.pfx` file) for [importing into StageNow](#createatrusteddevice) to facilitate Trusted Staging.
-This processes uses [OpenSSL](https://www.openssl.org/docs/faq.html) and its command-line interface (CLI) to create a private key and Certificate Signing Request (CSR) for submission to a certificate authority (CA) for signing.
+This processes uses [OpenSSL](https://www.openssl.org/docs/faq.html) and its command-line interface (CLI) to create a private key and certificate signing request (CSR) for submission to a certificate authority (CA) for signing.

 #### Requirements: